5 Tips for sustainable fashion consumption

-IVALO supports the sustainable development of fashion retail by offering a better alternative for single-use fast fashion and by encouraging to make more sustainable choices.
+IVALO.COM supports the sustainable development of fashion retail by offering a better alternative for single-use fast fashion and by encouraging to make more sustainable choices.
 Get familiar with our tips made with love!

 This is an important first step towards consuming fashion more sustainably.
 Prefer high-quality and multi-use items that fit your style and can be worn for a long time.
 Consider your purchases carefully and buy only the items you fall in love with.
 Thinking about the current minimalistic trend, this should be pretty easy!

 We, the fashion lovers, have the opportunity to affect the future of fashion and its sustainability, together.
-This can be done by favoring fashion brands that communicate openly about their production and with whom we have common values.
+This can be done by favouring fashion brands that communicate openly about their production and with whom we have common values.
 Sustainability in fashion production can be approached in many different ways.
 From an ecological point of view, efforts can be made to use materials that are less harmful for the environment, or to focus on producing timeless and high-quality items.
 From the ethical perspective more sustainable options are producing locally, where monitoring of the working conditions is easier, or alternatively offering work in developing countries according to fair trade principles to have a positive impact on the local economy.

 In case you’re not able to find the background information you are looking for, approach the brand bravely and show that you care!

 Clothes are being manufactured from a number of natural and synthetic materials and ranking them in order by their environmental impact isn’t that simple.
 However, recycled materials, such as recycled polyester made of used PET-bottles, a regenerated cellulose fiber lyocell, better known as Tencel, and hemp that grows fast and requires only a little water to grow are known as more environmentally friendly material alternatives.
 Organic cotton is a better alternative to conventional cotton as no harmful chemicals are used in the production.
 New, innovative materials are also emerging on the market at a steady pace.
-A Finnish brand Eväkäs provides an excellent example of this as they are using fish leather in the making of their sandals and bags to create a unique look.

 Prefer clothes that are sewn from single material fabrics.
 Clothes made of material blends cannot be separated in the recycling phase and repurposed according to the circular economy principles.
 In an ideal situation also the origin of the material should be known, but currently tracing the origin can be challenging especially for the smaller brands themselves.
 Well-known certificates, such as the Fair Trade Certificate and the GOTS certificate, also guarantee fair working conditions in the material production.